 Thanks to a generous donor, we've acquired an imaging system which will allow us to enhance our database in exciting new ways.
 We are looking forward to sharing the insect collection with researchers, educators and laypeople throughout Utah and the world.
 If you are interested in seeing a specific group or specimen imaged, please contact us.

-Firefly Citizen Science Project - Click for more info!
+Firefly Community Science Project - Click for more info!

 2016 marks our third year of exploring the range of firefly populations throughout the state with our partners at BYU.
 This year we intend to roll out new features including mobilizing a volunteer crew of specimen collectors and more student researches.
 Stay tuned for more information!